learning-at-home/hivemind/README.md

 }
 ```

-Also, you can cite [the paper](https://arxiv.org/abs/2002.04013) that inspired the creation of this library:
+Also, you can cite [the paper](https://arxiv.org/abs/2002.04013) that inspired the creation of this library
+(prototype implementation of hivemind available at [mryab/learning-at-home](https://github.com/mryab/learning-at-home)):

 ```
 @inproceedings{ryabinin2020crowdsourced,